facelessuser/wcmatch/docs/src/markdown/glob.md

 #### `glob.SCANDOTDIR, glob.SD` {: #scandotdir}

 `SCANDOTDIR` controls the directory scanning behavior of [`glob`](#glob) and [`iglob`](#iglob).
 The directory scanner of these functions do not return `.` and `..` in their results.
-This means unless you use an explicit `.` or `..` in your glob pattern, `.` and `..` will not be returned.
+This means that unless you use an explicit `.` or `..` in your glob pattern, `.` and `..` will not be returned.
 When `SCANDOTDIR` is enabled, `.` and `..` will be returned when a directory is scanned causing "magic" patterns, such as `.*`, to match `.` and `..`.

 This only controls the directory scanning behavior and not how glob patterns behave.
-Exclude patterns, which filter, the returned results via [`NEGATE`](#negate), can still match `.` and `..` with "magic" patterns such as `.*` regardless of whether `SCANDOTDIR` is enabled or not.
+Exclude patterns, which filter the returned results via [`NEGATE`](#negate), can still match `.` and `..` with "magic" patterns such as `.*` regardless of whether `SCANDOTDIR` is enabled or not.
 It will also have no affect on [`globmatch`](#globmatch).
 To fundamentally change how glob patterns behave, you can use [`NODOTDIR`](#nodotdir).